Ready to learn how to manage performance anxiety?

 - Leading a team project at work

-If you struggle with performance anxiety as it relates to singing, there’s a good chance that the same anxiety creeps into other aspects of your life.
+If you struggle with performance anxiety as it relates to singing, there's a good chance that the same anxiety creeps into other aspects of your life.
 This is why I broach this topic with my students over and over again.
-It’s an important life skill, not just a singer’s problem.
+Learning how to manage performance anxiety is an important life skill, not just a singer's problem.

 Different people land at different spots along the anxiety spectrum but if you struggle to any extent, the information here will be helpful to you.